Austin Blair

-Austin Blair (February 8, 1818 – August 6, 1894), also known as the Civil War Governor, was a politician who served as the 13th governor of Michigan and in Michigan's House of Representatives and Senate as well as the U.S. Senate.
+Austin Blair (February 8, 1818 – August 6, 1894) was a politician who served as the 13th governor of Michigan during the American Civil War and in Michigan's House of Representatives and Senate as well as the U.S. Senate.
 He was known as a strong opponent of slavery and secession.
 He also led efforts to provide women and black citizens the right to vote.
 He simultaneously sought to ban capital punishment.

 Early life in New York

 Blair was born in Caroline, New York, in a log cabin built by his father George Blair of Scottish ancestry.
 It was reportedly the first cabin in Tompkins County, New York and Blair lived there until age 17, helping his father farm the land.
 He attended the common schools, Cazenovia Seminary and Hamilton College, before transferring to Union College in the middle of his junior year, graduating in 1839.
 Blair studied law in Owego, New York and was admitted to the bar in Tioga County, New York in 1841.
 He moved to Michigan in that year, residing first in Jackson before moving to Eaton Rapids.